 Updates to the Walk Book West for West Rock include the following: The park is just beyond 1,700 acres (1,722 acres as of this writing).
 Parking at the West Rock Nature Center is limited.
 Baldwin Drive is open to maintenance vehicles.
 (The book says the road is closed to motorized vehicles at all times.)
 The trail no longer descends on the woods road near the airplane beacon.
 It now crosses the woods road.
 The directions to the Amrhyn Field parking mentions a factory building.
 It is now the Early Childhood Learning Center.
 The Westville Feeder trailhead is no longer at the far northwest corner of the field.
 The trail starts at the bridge over the West River.
 The map does not reflect the four relocations to the trail completed since 2011.
 However, these relocations are so subtle that the map in the book works just fine.

-One other change in the area is the fact that in September 2014, the CFPA abandoned the Quinnipiac Trail, east of Hartford Turnpike in Hamden/North Haven, shortening the trail to 20 miles from 24 miles.
+Two other changes in the area are the following: in September 2014, the CFPA abandoned the Quinnipiac Trail, east of Hartford Turnpike in Hamden/North Haven.
 The trail had passed through Quinnipiac River State Park and it was an unpleasant, soggy mess of pricker bushes, poison ivy, and mosquitoes.
 Few people lament its abandonment.

 |Ice melts on Konolds Pond, March 2015, in this view from the Regicides Trail.|

 - Hiking Connecticut and Rhode Island by Rhonda and George Ostertag, published in 2013 by Globe Pequot Press.
 A preview is available at https://books.google.com/books?isbn=0762793767

 - Hiking Southern New England by Rhonda and George Ostertag, published in 2002 by Globe Pequot Press.
 A preview is available at https://books.google.com/books?isbn=0762722460